Dennis Egan: Early life

 Egan was born in Juneau, Territory of Alaska, on March 3, 1947.
 He was the son of Bill Egan, a politician active in Alaska Territory who would go on to service as the state's first and fourth governor, and Neva Egan (née Desdia Neva McKittrick), who served as First Lady of Alaska during her husband's time as governor.
 He lived in Washington, D.C. while his father lobbied for full Alaskan statehood.
 At the age of eleven he appeared on I've Got a Secret when Alaska entered the Union in 1959.

 During high school and after broadcast engineer training, he worked at KINY in the 1960s.
 In 1967, Egan graduated from radio operation engineering school.
-He then served in the Alaska Army National Guard 910th Engineer Company from 1967–1974.
+He then served in the Alaska Army National Guard 910th Engineer Company from 1967 to 1974.
 He worked on the construction of the Trans-Alaska Pipeline System as an employee of Caterpillar Inc. He later worked in various positions for the State of Alaska government.
 In 1980, he began to host Problem Corner, a Juneau-area call-in show on KINY.
 He would continue to host the show until January 2010.
 He also was the manager of Alaska-Juneau Communications, Inc., which owns the Juneau-area radio stations KINY and KSUP.
 During his time in radio, he was the Alaska Broadcaster Association's Broadcaster of the Year in 1990, and selected for the association's Hall of Fame in 2001.